 Fear of making mistakes

-These repetitive thoughts are triggered by anxiety and create more anxiety and are followed by compulsive internal thought actions or external actions that are repeated = compulsions.
-In order to be a compulsion it has to be done a lot just just once or twice.
+The repetitive thoughts are triggered by anxiety and create more anxiety, and are followed by compulsive internal thoughts, actions, or external actions that are repeated = compulsions.
+In order to be a compulsion, it has to be done a lot, not just once or twice.

-Repeatedly checking to make sure that doors/windows are locked or that appliances are turned off, or internal, sensation checking inside your body, or checking with others
+Repeatedly checking to make sure that doors/windows are locked or that appliances are turned off; Can also be internal- sensation checking inside your body, or checking with others

 Excessive cleaning of the house/clothes/body

 Counting objects, letters, words, or actions

 Doing routine activities repeatedly, like standing up or going up and down stairs